ERy03/React-Cheat-Sheet/README.md

 ### Why learn React?
 - It's Composable
   - Think it as building something using lego blocks
-  - You connect blocks together to build the final product
+  - You connect small blocks together to build the page
 - Building custom components
   - maintainable
   - flexible